 DJI Mini SE Verdict

-Compared to the top-of-the-line drones, the Mini SE doesn’t do a lot, but it does what it sets out to well.
+Compared to the top-of-the-line drones, the Mini SE (and the Mini 2 SE) don’t do a lot, but they do what they sets out to very well.
 Pictures and video from the air and for many that will be enough, and are very shareable; indeed they look good for any scenario short of professional editing.

-We thought the flying experience was solid and dependable, and appreciated that the bottom sensors both prevented violent crashing into the ground, and made drift-free indoor use possible (outdoors the GPS helps with this).
+I found the flying experience solid and dependable – it is impressive for the weight class – and appreciated that the sensors in the base both prevented violent crashing into the ground, and made drift-free indoor use possible (outdoors the GPS handles this).

-Although we didn’t appreciate the way DJI Fly asked for email and tried to sell us an extended warranty on our first flight, nor that it defaults to the lower resolutions in each mode.
-It’s also a bit odd you can put the histogram atop the on-screen return-to-home option.
-Otherwise the app is nicely refined and easy to navigate (and of course not strictly necessary).
+I didn’t love the way DJI Fly asked for my email and tried to sell me an extended warranty on my first flight, nor that it defaulted to the lower resolutions in each mode.
+It’s also a bit odd you can put the histogram atop the on-screen return-to-home option (but there is a button on the controller for that on the Mini 2 SE).
+Otherwise the app is nicely refined and easy to navigate.

-Other than camera options, the weakness is the range.
-We found that at about 250m (820ft) the signal was at its limit.
-This, however, is as it is sensible to fly with such a small drone (it gets hard to see with the naked eye at this point).
+Other than camera options, the weakness in the original Mini SE is the range.
+I found that at about 250m (820ft) the signal was at its limit – though to be fair this when it gets hard to see with the naked eye anyway.
+The Mini 2 SE's improved radio system eliminates this issue entirely, too.